 Since 2000, I have become particularly interested in the way our artistic traditions are evolving through the integration of electronic and digital tools.
 As a composer who wrote solely for acoustic instruments for 25 years, I come to this exploration from an artistic place that is firmly rooted in the acoustic musical tradition yet, I notice that the overall landscape of my music and the minutiae of its textures are progressively changing with the addition of electronics.

-While I continue to compose concert works with the abstraction freedom that pure concert music allows us to experience, I have also been immersing myself in collaborative mixed media works in Dance Theatre and Music Theatre -in the tradition of Mauricio Kagel.
+While I continue to compose concert works with the abstraction freedom that pure concert music allows us to experience, I have also been immersing myself in collaborative mixed media works in Dance Theatre and Music Theatre.
 I am interested in a deep exploration of Instrumental Theatre as a “ total immersive experience,” which I define as the juxtaposition of live music, physical presence and actions on stage, live processing of sound, interactive video, and audience participation.

 This enhanced experience, implicit with the use of new technologies, new medias and the seduction of visuals integrates a new kind of relationship between the performers, the performance space and the audience.
 I like to work with non-linear dramatic scenarios and believe that the complex intimate experiences felt by each audience member create a unique synthesis and ultimately the resulting story line.